 Her twin brother Michael had low muscle tone, difficulties speaking clearly, and a tendency to wander.
 He suffered from mood swings and melancholy, tantrums and rages, and he struggled to pay attention even in our homeschool tutorial setting.

-We discovered that the steady routine and sequential learning inherent in a classical education serves the autistic mind’s need for predictability.
+We discovered that the steady routine and sequential learning inherent in a classical education serve the autistic mind’s need for predictability.
 The broad scope of a liberal arts education counters the narrow interests so common in autism.
-Compassion, empathy, and mercy evoked by good literature assists in the otherwise difficult challenge of considering how others think or feel.
+Compassion, empathy, and mercy evoked by good literature assist in the otherwise difficult challenge of considering how others think or feel.
 Poetry opens cognitive and linguistic doors.
-Enriched vocabularies bridges social gaps.
-Arithmetic, mathematical reasoning, music theory, geometry, and astronomy brings a sense of wonder and the stabilizing comfort of divine order.
+Enriched vocabularies bridge social gaps.
+Arithmetic, mathematical reasoning, music theory, geometry, and astronomy bring a sense of wonder and the stabilizing comfort of divine order.

 On the way to and from therapies and doctor appointments we listened to poetry set to music, chanted Latin declensions, or heartily sang the songs that “every child should know.”
 At home, on trips, and when they needed to rest, we read to them Shakespeare, Dickens, and Tolkien.
 We had some unspeakably hard years, but we pressed on.